Graduate Course Catalog

 ECON 440-1,2,3 – Economics of the Labor Market: Theoretical and empirical study of the structure and functions of labor markets.

 ECON 450-1,2,3 – Industrial Organization and Prices: Theoretical and empirical analysis of basic influences on industrial markets, their economic organization, practices and price formation, and related public policy issues.

-ECON 460-1,2,3 – International Trade: Analytical tools for understanding international and interregional economic relations.
+ECON 460-1,2,3 – International Economics: Analytical tools for understanding international and interregional economic relations.
 International trade policy.
 Relationship of theory to specific problems.

 ECON 480-1,2,3 – Introduction to Econometrics: Nonparametric and linear regression, identification, principles of statistical inference, extremum estimators, asymptotic statistical theory, time series analysis, discrete response analysis, structural microeconometrics.
 (Required sequence.)